priyanshmodi04/IS477_Project/StatusReport.md

 ### Priyansh Modi

-Priyansh’s main contributions involved **data collection, storage, and integration**:
+main contributions involved **data collection, storage, and integration**:

 - Implemented and refined the CollegeFootballData and Open-Meteo API scripts, including handling parameters and rate limits.
 - Established the raw vs. intermediate storage layout and helped define the directory structure and file naming conventions.